louisbloom/telnet-gui/KNOWN_ISSUES.md

 ### Description

-On Windows, when the server closes the telnet connection while the client is idle (e.g., server idle timeout), the client does not immediately detect the closure.
+On Windows, when an intermediate network device (NAT router, firewall, load balancer) drops an idle connection and sends an RST packet, the client does not immediately detect the closure.
 The connection appears active until the user attempts to send data, at which point the closure is detected and reported.

+Note: Server-initiated closes (FIN packets) are detected normally.
+This issue only affects RST packets from intermediate devices.

 ### Root Cause

 This is a fundamental Windows Winsock limitation.
-When a server sends a TCP FIN (graceful close) or RST (reset) packet, Windows does not update the socket state for non-blocking sockets until actual I/O is attempted.
+When an RST packet is received, Windows does not update the socket state for non-blocking sockets until actual I/O is attempted.
 Multiple detection methods were tested and all failed:

-1. **`select()` with `exceptfds`** - Does not report the socket as exceptional after RST/FIN
+1. **`select()` with `exceptfds`** - Does not report the socket as exceptional after RST
-2. **`recv()` with `MSG_PEEK`** - Returns `WSAEWOULDBLOCK` even after the connection is closed
+2. **`recv()` with `MSG_PEEK`** - Returns `WSAEWOULDBLOCK` even after RST is received
 3. **`getsockopt(SO_ERROR)`** - Returns 0 (no error) even after RST is received

 Only when actual send/receive I/O is attempted does Windows report the connection error (e.g., `WSAECONNRESET` error 10054).